 OPT_FAST_DELETE - Normally an event created as the result of an alarm consists of entries in one or more database tables plus the various files associated with it.
-When deleting events in the browser it can take a long time to remove all of this if youxr are trying to do a lot of events at once.
+When deleting events in the browser it can take a long time to remove all of this if your are trying to do a lot of events at once.
 NOTE: It is recommended that you keep this option OFF, unless you are running on an old or low-powered system.

 FILTER_RELOAD_DELAY - ZoneMinder allows you to save filters to the database which allow events that match certain criteria to be emailed, deleted or uploaded to a remote machine etc. The zmfilter daemon loads these and does the actual operation.
 This option determines how often in seconds the filters are reloaded from the database to get the latest versions or new filters.
 If you don't change filters very often this value can be set to a large value.
-As of 1.34.0 filters should be automatically reloaded when saving a filter so this setting should have little effect.